For schools

 Contribute to a scalable model with potential to transform STEM education nationally

-Learning from the Computer Science pilot, we want to grow STEM Horizons into other areas and subjects
+Learning from the Computer Science pilot, the programme aims to grow STEM Horizons into other areas and subjects.

 Hub school requirements